What does a Facility Manager do?

 What is the job outlook for a Facility Manager?

 The job outlook for Facility Managers is promising for those seeking a stable career path.
 According to the Bureau of Labor Statistics (BLS), there are about 7,700 job positions available each year.
-This steady demand reflects the essential role Facility Managers play in maintaining and improving the operational efficiency of buildings and facilities.
-With a consistent number of openings, job seekers can find ample opportunities in this field.
+This steady demand reflects the essential role Facility Managers play in maintaining and improving the facilities of businesses and organizations.
+With a consistent number of openings, job seekers can find numerous opportunities in this field.

 Continue to Salaries for Facility Manager